ToniWilliams1/TopShotPhotography/README.md

 # Top Shot Photography

-Top Shot Photography is a fully responsive and semantically structured web application for a local photographer.
+Top Shot Photography is a fully responsive and semantically structured one-page portfolio site for a local photographer.
 Users can learn about studio, portfolio, and schedule a photoshoot inquiry.

 # Technologies